bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Make snowglobe road colour consistent with nav button road

 Gingerbread prison, put his right arm down, bring her closer in.
-Ocean needs two seasons, one for top, other for side Add stars
+Add stars
 Allow for presence to have one yIndex position, and another yIndex size